alipbcs/ZetaRay/README.md

 ### Render Graph

-Modern graphics APIs such as Vulkan and Direct3D 12 require resource barriers to be placed manually by the programmer.
+Graphics APIs such as Vulkan and Direct3D 12 require resource barriers to be placed manually by the programmer.
 These barriers control synchronization, memory visibility, and additionally for textures, resource layout.
 As program complexity grows, manual placement can lead to issues such as:
    - Becoming highly error-prone and limiting extensibility and prototyping.
    - GPU command buffers can be recorded in multiple threads; correct usage and prevention of data-race issues may be hard to achieve.